 Regardless of what it’s called, the process is straightforward and consistent:

-• Purified, temperature-controlled water is introduced into the colon through a closed or open system.
+• Purified, temperature-controlled water is introduced into the colon.

-• Waste and water are carried out of the body through tubing.
+• Waste and water are released through tubing or into a basin.

-• The cycle may be repeated several times during a session.
+• Several gentle cycles may be repeated during a session.

 Clients often describe the experience as lightening and relieving, though perceptions vary.